 For additional information on this new policy, please click here.

-Similar to last year, parents dropping off students before school should enter from Laramie Avenue at the southern end of the south parking lot (Lot D) and proceed north along the west side of the stadium to the dual drop-off lanes to unload passengers.
-Students will enter the building either through Door #1 or Door #6.
+Parents dropping off students before school should enter the parking lot from Laramie Avenue at the southern end of the south lot and proceed north along the west side of the stadium to the dual drop-off lanes to unload passengers.
+Students will enter the building either through door #1 (main entrance) or door #6 (Piazza entrance).
 Afterward, parents should continue north toward the school and turn west to exit onto Laramie Avenue.
-Please yield to pedestrians walking to the school and follow the direction of the traffic control aides along the route and at the driveway to Laramie Avenue.
+Please yield to pedestrians walking to the school building and follow the direction of the traffic control aides along the route and at the driveway to Laramie Avenue.

 All students are required to have an iPad for school use.
-Students can utilize cell phones for educational purposes only.
-Teachers will inform students when they require use of the cell phone as an educational tool.
+During school hours, students are not allowed to use cell phones.
+Phones should be out of sight and silenced.
+In addition, for safety purposes, students are not permitted to use AirPods or any other form of earbuds/headphones while traveling through the hallways or while in class without teacher permission.
 Please reference the Technology Use Policy section of the Student Handbook for details on responsible use of devices.

 No food and/or beverage deliveries for students are permitted during the school day under any circumstances.
 All attempts by outside vendors and third-party delivery services to deliver food will be denied by Loyola's front desk staff.
 Staff at the primary entryways will not receive food or beverages from anyone.
 The cost of a failed delivery will be the responsibility of the student.

-For the safety of all students, parents and visitors will be required to enter the school exclusively through the main entrance (Door #1) or the Piazza entrance (Door #6), presenting photo ID at the security desk to receive a visitor's pass.
+For the safety of our students, all visitors, including parents, will be required to enter the school exclusively through the main entrance (door 1) or the Piazza entrance (door 6).
+Visitors will be required to present a photo ID at the security desk to receive a visitor's pass.
+From 6:00 a.m. to 7:45 a.m. parents and adults will only be permitted to enter through the main entrance (door 1).